 Target Muscles: anterior, lateral and posterior deltoids

-Set Up: Hold a pair of weights in front of your shoulders, palms facing your body.
+Setup: First, begin with a few exercises to warm up the shoulders (such as straight arm circles and alternating chest hugs) — you don’t want to rotate with weights until your blood is pumping.
+Then hold a pair of weights in front of your shoulders, palms facing your body.
 (The start position should look like the top portion of the dumbbell curl.)

 Max motion: The range of motion of this exercise is much greater than that of a standard shoulder press.